reinaldoc/dbsync/docs/backends.rst

 Backends
 ********

-The backends is responsible for acquire and persist data on a database.
+The backends are responsible for acquire and persist data on a database.

 Ldap
 ====